nirex0/transformer-architecture/README.md

 #### Positional Encoding (A Critical Note)

 Transformers contain no recurrence or convolution, so they have no inherent sense of word order.
 To fix this, we must inject information about the position of each token in the sequence.

-> **Important**: This implementation assumes that **Positional Encodings** have already been added to the input tensors before they are passed to the `forward` method.
-In a real application, you would create an `Embedding` layer and a `PositionalEncoding` layer and apply them to your raw input token IDs first.

 #### Masking